inkeep/zendesk-inkeep-autoreply-template/README.md

 ## Debug Mode

-To run the AI Autoresponder in debug mode:
+By default, the AI Autoresponder runs in debug mode (internal notes only).
+In this mode, responses will only be visible to your support team as internal notes and not to the end-users.

+To enable customer-facing responses:

-1. Set the environment variable: `INTERNAL_ONLY=true`
+1. Set the environment variable: `ENABLE_PUBLIC_RESPONSES=true`
 2. Redeploy the application

-In debug mode, the AI Auto Responder will only create internal notes (not visible to end-users) when responding to tickets.
+When `ENABLE_PUBLIC_RESPONSES` is not set or is set to any value other than "true", the AI Auto Responder will only create internal notes (not visible to end-users) when responding to tickets.